How to Bust Your Kid's Bad Habits, From Nail Biting to Thumb Sucking

 Also try: To reduce temptation until she kicks the habit, pull her hair back into a ponytail or even crop it into a sporty short cut.

-More drastic measures: In a small percentage of cases, twirling can develop into trichotillomania, a rare condition in which a person pulls her hair out.
+More drastic measures: In a small percentage of cases, twirling can develop into trichotillomania, a rare condition in which a person pulls his or her hair out.
 If you notice bald spots or if your child seems to pluck hair obsessively rather than absentmindedly, consult your pediatrician.

 That impressive noise is caused by popping gas bubbles in the fluid surrounding the joints.
 It can, admittedly, feel satisfying (and even macho).